You’re producing and publishing content on YouTube... Fantastic!

 Lots of little things here that when we put them together and do them every time, we will begin to outrank your competitors.

-Rename Your Video File Your Keyword
+Step 5 - Rename Your Video File Your Keyword

 After you record and edit your video, rename the file of your video to include the keyword phrase.
 For example, if you record your video on your phone, your phone will give it some default file name.
 Always rename it so that when you upload it on YouTube, the name of the file includes your keyword.
 Remember YouTube is reading everything.
 If you edit your videos save the edited video file as your keyword.
 Whatever the video file is that you upload as your youtube content, name that file your keyword BEFORE you upload it.